mercycorps/toladata/README.md

 ## Install software dependencies

-At this itme, TolaActivity requires both Python 2 and Python 3.
-It has been thoroughly tested with versions 2.7 and 3.6, and lightly tested with version 3.8.
-Python 2 is necessary satisfy a dependency in a node module.
+At this itme, TolaActivity requires Python 3.
+It has been thoroughly tested with versions 3.6, and lightly tested with version 3.8.
 These instructions assume MySQL is being used as Django's datastore.
 Version 5.7 has been thoroughly tested, but version 8 should work as well.

 ### macOS